PichlerMartin/stream/README.md

  cloned private repository from my github account to this repository, further updates comming soon ...

 # update 29.07.2019
- worked out some test cases for the bt torrent library, updated ui design and readme.md further updates to be announced
+ worked out some test cases for the bt torrent library, updated ui design and readme.md, further updates to be announced

-# use stream they way you like
+# use stream the way you like
- use stream to upload and download your favourite files you even can create torrents on your own!
+ use stream to upload and download your favourite files, you even can create torrents on your own!

 # splash screen preview